 But yes, there are a few things to know:

-It only works on Microsoft devices running Windows 10 with a touch screen.
+It only works on Microsoft devices running Windows 10 or above with a touch screen.

 The user interface that you see has everything you normally see on your Instagram Mobile app – from Instagram Stories to your camera (front and back facing) to your messages, notifications, comments and likes.